 The formation of additional pools of SBA-guaranteed SBIC debentures and the offering of certificates representing fractional undivided interests in such pools are required at periodic intervals of not less than every twelve months or shorter intervals as deemed appropriate.
 See "Description of SBIC Program - Guaranteed Pools" herein.
-The frequency and size of such offerings may vary due to such factors as the level of demand for funds by SBICs and changes in the law, in market conditions and in SBA policy.
+The frequency and size of such offerings may vary due to such factors as the level of demand for funds by SBICs and changes in the law, in market conditions and in SBA's rules, regulations and policies.